toluooshy/Mastodon-GCP-Instance/README.md

 The environment variables that we got from the setup wizard will be used across the instances that we will make later in this tutorial so keep them around.

+## The One-Off VMs

+Before we continuing we will need to set up a few one-off VMs that will foster scalability for finalized Mastodon instance.
+These VMs will be for our PgBouncer, Elasticsearch, and Certbot functionalities.

+### PgBouncer VM

+PgBouncer is a lightweight connection pooler for PostgreSQL databases, designed to improve database performance and scalability by efficiently managing database connections.
+It acts as an intermediary layer between client applications and PostgreSQL, allowing a limited number of connections to be shared among a larger number of clients.
+PgBouncer helps prevent connection overflow, optimizes resource utilization, and enhances the overall responsiveness of PostgreSQL database systems.

+Below is how we will create our PgBouncer VM:

+1. **Navigate to Compute Engine:**

+   - In the Cloud Console, locate and click on the "Navigation menu" (three horizontal lines) in the upper left corner.
+   - Select "Compute Engine".

+2. **Create a New VM Instance:**

+   - Click the "CREATE INSTANCE" button to create a new VM instance.
+   - Enter the following details in the "Create an instance" page:
+     - **Name:** `mastodongcp-social-pgbouncer`
+     - **Region and Zone:** `us-central1` and `us-central1-a`.
+     - **Machine configuration:** Select E2 and `e2-micro (2 vCPU, 1 core, 1 GB memory)`
+     - **Availability policies:** Select "Standard" for the VM provisioning model.
+     - **Container:** Click the "DEPLOY CONTAINER" button, when the modal pops up:
+       - Set the Container image to `docker.io/bitnami/pgbouncer:latest`.
+       - Set Restart policy to "Never".
+       - Select "Run as privileged".
+       - Environment variables
+         - POSTGRESQL_HOST: `<Your mastodon-db SQL instance Private IP address>`
+         - POSTGRESQL_USERNAME: `mastodon`
+         - POSTGRESQL_DATABASE: `mastodon`
+         - POSTGRESQL_PASSWORD: `<Your password for the mastodon user within the mastodon-db SQL instance>`
+         - PGBOUNCER_POOL_MODE: `transaction`
+         - PGBOUNCER_MAX_CLIENT_CONN: `150`
+         - PGBOUNCER_DEFAULT_POOL_SIZE: `40`
+         - PGBOUNCER_DATABASE: `mastodon`
+     - **Boot Disk:** Click "CHANGE", then set the Operating system to `Container Optimized OS` and the Version to the latest LTS release of `Container-Optimized OS`.
+Once done click the blue "SELECT" button.
+     - **Identity and API access:** For Access scopes select "Allow default access".
+Keep all the other settings as is.

+3. **Create the Instance:**
+   - Click the blue "CREATE" button to create the staging VM.
+This process may take a few minutes.

+Now that we have our machine, it should automatically run based on the provisioned PgBouncer container and the preset environment variables.

+### Elasticsearch VM

+Elasticsearch is an open-source, distributed search and analytics engine designed for horizontal scalability and real-time data exploration.
+It is built on top of the Apache Lucene search library and provides a RESTful interface for indexing, searching, and analyzing large volumes of structured and unstructured data.
+Elasticsearch is commonly used for log and event data analysis, full-text search, and business intelligence applications.

+Below is how we will create our Elasticsearch VM:

+1. **Navigate to Compute Engine:**

+   - We should already be here based on the previous work done towards creating the Elasticsearch VM.

+2. **Create a New VM Instance:**

+   - Click the "CREATE INSTANCE" button to create a new VM instance.
+   - Enter the following details in the "Create an instance" page:

+     - **Name:** `mastodongcp-social-es`
+     - **Region and Zone:** `us-central1` and `us-central1-a`.
+     - **Machine configuration:** Select E2 and `e2-small (2 vCPU, 1 core, 1 GB memory)`
+     - **Availability policies:** Select "Standard" for the VM provisioning model.
+     - **Container:** Click the "DEPLOY CONTAINER" button, when the modal pops up:
+       - Set the Container image to `docker.io/bitnami/elasticsearch:latest`.
+       - Set Restart policy to "Never".
+       - Select "Run as privileged".
+       - Environment variables
+         - ELASTICSEARCH_CLUSTER_NAME: `mastodongcp-social`
+         - ELASTICSEARCH_HEAP_SIZE: `768m`
+     - **Boot Disk:** Click "CHANGE", then set the Operating system to `Container Optimized OS` and the Version to the latest LTS release of `Container-Optimized OS`.
+Once done click the blue "SELECT" button.
+     - **Identity and API access:** For Access scopes select "Allow default access".
+Keep all the other settings as is.
+     - **Advanced options:**

+       - Management:

+         - Under Metadata click on the "ADD ITEM" button.
+         - Set the key to `user-data` and set the Value 1 to the following:

+           ```
+           #cloud-config

+           bootcmd:
+           - fsck.ext4 -tvy /dev/sdb
+           - mkdir -p /mnt/disks/elasticsearch-data-persistence
+           - mount -o discard,defaults /dev/sdb /mnt/disks/elasticsearch-data-persistence
+           - chown 1001:1001 /mnt/disks/elasticsearch-data-persistence
+           - sysctl -w vm.max_map_count=262144
+           ```

+3. **Create the Instance:**
+   - Click the blue "CREATE" button to create the staging VM.
+This process may take a few minutes.

+Now that we have our machine, it should automatically run based on the provisioned Elasticsearch container and the preset environment variables.

+### Certbot VM

+Certbot is a free, open-source tool for automatically managing SSL/TLS certificates, primarily used to enable secure HTTPS connections for web servers.
+Developed by the Electronic Frontier Foundation (EFF), Certbot simplifies the process of obtaining, renewing, and configuring SSL certificates from the Let's Encrypt certificate authority.
+It supports various web servers and provides a command-line interface for straightforward certificate management.

+Below is how we will create our Certbot VM:

+1. **Navigate to Compute Engine:**

+   - We should already be here based on the previous work done towards creating the Certbot VM.

+2. **Create a New VM Instance:**

+   - Click the "CREATE INSTANCE" button to create a new VM instance.
+   - Enter the following details in the "Create an instance" page:

+     - **Name:** `mastodongcp-social-certbot`
+     - **Region and Zone:** `us-central1` and `us-central1-a`.
+     - **Machine configuration:** Select E2 and `e2-micro (2 vCPU, 1 core, 1 GB memory)`
+     - **Availability policies:** Select "Standard" for the VM provisioning model.
+     - **Boot Disk:** Click "CHANGE", then set the Operating system to `Container Optimized OS` and the Version to the latest LTS release of `Container-Optimized OS`.
+Once done click the blue "SELECT" button.
+     - **Identity and API access:** For Access scopes select "Allow default access".
+Keep all the other settings as is.
+     - **Advanced options:**

+       - Management:

+         - Under Metadata click on the "ADD ITEM" button.
+         - Set the key to `user-data` and set the Value 1 to the following.
+KEEP IN MIND THAT THESE ARE THE COMMANDS FOR IF YOUR DNS USED .
+If you did not use Porkbun, you can find the respective certbot letsencrypt commands for your domain service provider at [this](https://eff-certbot.readthedocs.io/en/stable/using.html#third-party-plugins) link.
+Otherwise use the following:

+           ```
+           #cloud-config

+           runcmd:
+           - /usr/bin/docker pull gcr.io/google.com/cloudsdktool/google-cloud-cli:alpine
+           - /usr/bin/docker pull certbot/certbot
+           - /usr/bin/docker pull infinityofspace/certbot_dns_porkbun
+           - docker run --rm --volume /var/lib/letsencrypt:/etc/letsencrypt --volume /var/log/letsencrypt:/var/log/letsencrypt infinityofspace/certbot_dns_porkbun:latest certonly --non-interactive --agree-tos --register-unsafely-without-email --preferred-challenges dns --authenticator dns-porkbun --dns-porkbun-key <YOUR DNS API KEY> --dns-porkbun-secret <YOUR DNS API SECRET> --dns-porkbun-propagation-seconds 60 -d "mastodongcp.social" --max-log-backups 0
+           - /usr/bin/docker run --rm --volume /var/lib/letsencrypt/:/var/lib/letsencrypt/ gcr.io/google.com/cloudsdktool/google-cloud-cli:alpine gcloud storage cp --recursive /var/lib/letsencrypt/live/* gs://mastodongcp-social-config/letsencrypt
+           ```

+3. **Create the Instance:**

+   - Click the blue "CREATE" button to create the staging VM.
+This process may take a few minutes.

+4. **Create an Instance Schedule for the new VM:**

+   - Since we want to recertify our SSL certificate periodically, we will need to create an automated on/off switch.
+To do this we will make a minor detour to create an Instance Schedule which will automate the process of turning on and off its respective VM.
+To do this click on the "INSTANCE SCHEDULES" tab.
+   - Once you are on the "Instance schedules" page, click on the ttext in blue that reads "CREATE SCHEDULE" hit the blue "SUBMIT" button after filling out the popup with the following attributes:

+     ```
+     Name: mastodongcp-social-cron
+     Region: us-central1
+     Start time: 3:00 AM
+     Stop time: 3:30 AM
+     Time zone: <Your preferred time zone>
+     Frequency: Repeat daily
+     ```

+   - With the instance scheduler now created, click on it and then click on the "ADD INSTANCES TO SCHEDULE" button.
+Click on the certbot instance to add it.

+Now that we have our machine, it should automatically run based on the instance scheduler and the preset environment variables.

 ## Nginx VM

 Nginx is an open-source web server known for its high performance and efficient handling of concurrent connections.
 It serves static content with low resource utilization and excels as a reverse proxy and load balancer.
 With its event-driven architecture, Nginx is widely used to improve web server performance, scalability, and reliability in various hosting environments.
 For the sake of this project it will serve as the central nexus of our Mastodon instance.